-After breakfast on Day 2, we will hop on bikes for take a cycling tour of Lima city including: the Plaza Mayor, the Government Palace, the Cathedral and Archbishop’s Palace.
+After breakfast on Day 2, we will hop on bikes and take a cycling tour of Lima city including the Plaza Mayor, the Government Palace, the Cathedral and Archbishop’s Palace.
 We will also enjoy a visit to a collection of Inca and Pre-Inca arts and artifacts, and tour the Larco Herrara Museum with its extensive erotic art collection.
 Our lunch and dinner will be at two of the restaurants that have put Lima on the international culinary map.

 Days 3 - 4 -

 This morning we take a short flight from Lima to Cusco.
 After arrival in Cusco, we will check into our deluxe Cusco hotel and begin adjusting to the altitude in preparation for our upcoming mountain trek.
 Cusco is a lovely colonial city with plenty of diversions, and a chance to slow down and enjoy Andean hospitality, after our long days of hiking.
 On our arrival day, lunch will be on your own, but we will gather for a special dinner this evening.